 And, Valles went on to speak about the long-held secret of mid-twentieth century pot hunting around Casas Grandes.
 Yes, pot hunting, yet another reality of the history of Mata Ortiz, was covered up for years, by Americans, who shamed Mexican pot hunters into keeping secret what was a fact of their lives.
 “It’s not shameful,” said Valles.
 “What would YOU do?” he asked, explaining that people were hungry, black market demand was great for ancient pots, the laws about antiquities were looser and many people did not yet understand the cultural significance of ancient artifacts.
 Much later, Mexican and American scholars were intimidated by Anglo “experts” on Mata Ortiz, and told to keep quiet about early pot hunting in their papers and presentations.

 Well no more.
 Nearly two hundred years after Seneca Falls and nearly one hundred years after suffrage, Americans are finally preparing to send a woman to the White House.
-And a hundred years after female potters were working in Mata Ortiz, sixty-five years after Manuel Olivas learned potting in Casas Grandes from his grandmother Leonor Para, sixty years after pot hunters, like the great potter Rojelio Silveira, unearthed antiquities in Paquimé in order to feed their families, and over fifty years after Silveira, Félix and Emeterio Ortiz, Juan and Nicolás Quezada, and Salbador Ortiz began making pots in Porvenir and El Centro, we breathe another collective sigh as the silence is broken by a contemporary artist who dares to tell us the truth.
+And a hundred years after female potters were working in Mata Ortiz, sixty-five years after Manuel Olivas learned potting in Casas Grandes from his grandmother Leonor Parra, sixty years after pot hunters, like the great potter Rojelio Silveira, unearthed antiquities in Paquimé in order to feed their families, and over fifty years after Silveira, Félix and Emeterio Ortiz, Juan and Nicolás Quezada, and Salbador Ortiz began making pots in the Porvenir and El Centro neighborhoods, we breathe another collective sigh as the silence is broken by a contemporary artist who dares to tell us the truth.
 Mata Ortiz Pottery is not a simply a mythic male miracle.
 It is the result of a diversity of human brilliance, hard work and collaboration.
 Que milagro!